Quarterly Compliance Update, Q4 2018

 November 5, 2018

-Marijuana legalization are both topics included in this compliance update.
+Marijuana legalization and background screening for contracting vs. employment are both topics included in this compliance update.

 Each quarter, PlusOne Solutions provides a compliance update to keep you abreast of changes and updates in legal developments as well as company news.
 This information is provided for education only and does not constitute legal advice.